aerickt/steno-dictionaries/README.md

 Looking to learn Lapwing theory?
 Check out the [Lapwing for Beginners Wiki](https://github.com/aerickt/lapwing-for-beginners/wiki).

+## lapwing-numbers.json

+A right hand numberpad system.
+Lapwing not required; can be used with other theories.

+See the [Lapwing for Beginners Wiki](https://github.com/aerickt/lapwing-for-beginners/wiki/Chapter-17:-Fingerspelling-and-Numbers#numbers) for more details.

 ## lapwing-uk-additions.json

 A dictionary for UK spellings for use with Lapwing theory.
 See the [Steno dictionaries wiki](https://github.com/aerickt/steno-dictionaries/wiki/Lapwing-Theory-Reference-Page#uk-spellings) for details.